TankNee/ncgm-slides/pages/ece.md

 ## CMHA Module

-Compressed Multi-Head Attention (CMHA) module which has been verified that it makes few assumptions about inputs and can learn to combine local behavior and global behavior on input stream.

----
-layout: figure-side
-figureCaption: Compressed Multi-head Attention Module
-figureUrl: assets/cmha1.png
----

-## CMHA Module

 In order to reduce the amount of computation caused by too many dimensions, we introduce a memory compression module.
 In addition, we also introduce residual links to make the query information ﬂow unimpeded.

 $$